THE MESSAGE OF JESUS

 Unpacking the Gospel

-The word “gospel” (Greek: evangelion) was a political word used by the Roman Caesars.
+The word “gospel” (Greek: evangelion) was a political word used of the Roman Caesars.
 It was used of Augustus Caesar, to capture his dream of a utopian society, declaring that his reign would bring favour upon the world and its inhabitants.
 Of course, Rome’s citizens—many of whom were slaves—knew what to expect: another bout of tyranny was on its way.

 Think about it.
 Jesus chose to use these highly charged political words to announce His arrival.
 Read them again with this in mind: